sharetribe/flex-docs/src/docs/operator-guides/hiring-developer-to-build-your-flex-marketplace/index.md

 [Console](https://flex-console.sharetribe.com/).
 Either book a call with a Sharetribe expert to discuss your project and questions, or submit your requirements through the form.
+If you prefer, you can review Expert profiles and contact them directly in the [Expert directory](https://www.sharetribe.com/experts/).
 Flex Experts can prepare a high-level estimate for building your marketplace fast.

 As a general rule, we recommend you to launch your first version (the